 What is Budgeting?

 Budgeting is a financial plan or a realistic report that helps to provide clear estimates of earnings and spending for a given period.

-Budgeting helps to address an individual’s financial situation, see the difference between needs and wants and create an action plan that will help him to reach financial goals and stability.
+Budgeting helps to address an individual’s financial situation, see the difference between needs and wants, and create an action plan that will help him reach financial goals and stability.

 What are the 7 steps of budgeting?

 The basics of budgeting start with knowing what your “take-home” pay is.
 This is the monthly amount you receive after paying off the taxes.

 Once you identify the amount you have in hand it becomes easy to lay the groundwork for the spending and savings.